EdieGodwin/Godwin.Portfolio/README.md

 Feeling confident in my wireframe, I made my final visualization.

 ![](https://scontent.fagc1-2.fna.fbcdn.net/v/t1.15752-9/51155598_2171873366475598_1882540593117134848_n.png?_nc_cat=100&_nc_ht=scontent.fagc1-2.fna&oh=95bd3e61cc3ba4f27df0485e369d39bd&oe=5CF557C4)

-I think this visualization is simple, but I think it shows the data efficiently and clearly.
+This visualization is simple, but I think it shows the data clearly.
 I did my best to make it printer friendly and easily legible.
-I think that being able to compare within the industry is really helpful and is more interesting than the static boxes.
+Being able to compare employment within each industry gives the data some context and is more interesting than the static boxes were.
 It isn't as unique as the Treemap, but I think this does a better job of displaying the information.